 “Hi Tim.
 I’m pleased to tell you that your record of successfully getting people through continues.
 Many thanks for all your patience & it definitely made all the difference.”

-First and foremost, do read the QC Appointment 2018 Guidance .
-But I would also strongly recommend that you consider the 2017 competition report, as it will give you a real insight into who gets appointed and why.
+First and foremost, do read the QC Appointment 2019 Guidance.
+But I would also strongly recommend that you consider the 2018 competition report, as it will give you a real insight into who gets appointed and why.

 It is a straight forward process, but the application form can initially appear daunting.
-Print off the competency framework and throughout the competition make this your plumb line.
+Always have a copy of the competency framework to hand and throughout the competition make this your plumb line.

 The Dirty Dozen

 You have to demonstrate the competencies by reference to your 12 most important, recent cases.
 So your application revolves around these cases:

 Your judicial, professional and lay assessors (referees) will have to provide evidence of how you demonstrated the competencies in these 12 cases.

 “The Panel is looking for your demonstration of the competencies in cases of substance.
 The Panel will have regard to the case, and your role in it, and the degree of challenge and how you dealt with it.
 The Panel draws a distinction between ‘run of the mill’ cases (which may have important consequences for the immediate client, but may present limited legal or other professional challenge) from those cases which present unusual, novel or unforeseen complexities or have consequences beyond the case.